onap/integration/docs/docs_scaleout.rst

 - Click "Template Tab" and upload API template (.yaml) file
 - Click "Reference Data" Tab
 - Click "Save All to APPC"

+Note, if a user gets an error when saving to Appc (cannot connect to AppC network), he should open a browser to http://ANY_K8S_IP:30211 to accept AppC proxy certificate

 For health check operation, we just need to specify the protocol, the port number and username of the VNF (REST, 8183, and "admin" respectively, in the case of vLB/vDNS) and the API.
 For the vLB/vDNS, the API is:
 ::